 3) If you are considering using a custom ordered book, work with Disability Services and the publisher to ensure an electronic student copy (not "exam" or "instructor" copy) is created, as well, and that access to that copy will not expire.

 Additionally, publishers who are partnered with AccessText.org are committed to supporting students with disabilities, have most of their texts in accessible format and are easy to work with.
 Please consider working with them.
-You can view them on this link that lists AccessText partners.
+You can view them on this link where you can find AcessText publishers.

 Disability Services needs to know what books and other materials you will be using in class so that we can acquire the electronic version.
 We depend on you for this information!
 Please send a list of your course materials, including ISBNs to the access advisor.
 You may also confirm whether the only material you will be using is listed at the bookstore website.
 The access advisor must request copyright permission and then convert the text into an accessible format for the student.